MicrosoftDocs/azure-docs/articles/germany/germany-migration-main.md

 > [!NOTE]
 > Please verify that the service you are migrating is offered in the target region.
 All Azure services available in Azure Germany are available in **West Europe**.
 All Azure services available in Azure Germany are also available in **North Europe**, except for G/GS VM series and Machine Learning Studio.

-Don't forget to update your start page (or favorite links) in your browser.
+Also add the global Azure portal to your favorite links in your browser.
 While Azure Germany portal is available under [https://portal.microsoftazure.de/](https://portal.microsoftazure.de/), the global Azure portal can be reached under [https://portal.azure.com/](https://portal.azure.com/).

 ### Links